chaldea-center/chaldea-docs/docs/import_https.md

 2. Open `Settings-WiFi-long press or other ways to view WiFi details-modify network`, select the proxy `manual`, and fill in the proxy host `192.168.0.5` and port`8888` displayed in step 3 of the configuration Charles, save
 3. Open `chls.pro/ssl` in the browser, download the pem/crt certificate file, there are two ways to install the certificate -Open the file directly to install, sometimes it may fail -In `Settings-Security-Install Certificate from SD Card`, select the certificate file you just downloaded and give it a name.
-The default credential usage is VPN and application
+The default credential usage is ⅤΡΝ and application
 4. You can find `Charles Proxy CA ****` in `Settings-Security-Trusted Credentials-User`
 5. Open `https://www.bing.com/` in browser, check that most of the URLs starting with `https` in the Charles list are prefixed by a blue icon or lightning icon.
 If all of them are prefixed with a white lock icon, it means that it has not been decrypted.
 Please delete the above Profile and try again.
 6. It stands to reason that after the certificate is successfully installed, you only need to use the subsequent global proxy, and the WiFi proxy setting can be turned off